69-year-old actor in Bombay High Court over Covid curbs: I’m in the game still

 Earlier this month, the Agra-born actor filed a petition calling the Maharashtra government’s age restriction on sets as “discrimination”.
 “Imposing such a rule is unconstitutional and it violates our fundamental rights.
 Now, the characters played by 65+ actors in serials are either being erased or replaced by younger actors.
 In some cases, the storyline is being changed.
 So, I am fighting for justice,” says Pandey.

-When he is clean-shaven and his hair is dyed, Pandey says, he passes off as someone in his late 50s and is offered roles as such.
+When he is clean-shaven and his hair is dyed, Pramod Pandey says he passes off as someone in his late 50s and is offered roles as such.
 Pandey’s last acting job was that of an aggrieved secretary of a housing society in Yeh Hain Chahatein on March 12.

 Hearing the case on Friday, the Bombay High Court directed the state to file a reply elaborating the grounds on which the age guideline was imposed.
 The next hearing will be on July 29.